AgvanGrigoryan/42-Piscine/README.md

 Not all exercises solving is here.
 And there are exercises that have received KO from Moulinette, but they mostly work and perform functions from Subject, but I did not have time to finish them and pass the Moulinette.
+(of the ones I remember: ex12 of C02)

 Exercises in CXX_after_piscine folders are done after the pool and have not been properly tested by Moulinette.